Lancerty/MXNetFramework/README.md

 # MXNet Framework
-Barebones MXNet Framework with Visualizer
+Barebones Code for the Apache MXNet Deep Learning Framework with Visuzlier